WSU-cshimizu/ceg4110-group-project-the_tic_tacs/deliverables/POP/pop.md

 ### Elevator Pitch:

 * My team and I have kids who are in grade school.
 They are doing math and math drills that focus on the basics.
 I was looking for an app for him to use as practice, and I did not find anything that he was interested in.
 His teacher says that there is a market for apps that support classroom activities.
 I think we should make an Android app called Cat Math.
 The app will support basic math as drills as well as function as a calculator.
 The kids love games, so I think a level system with XP points would be a great learning motivator.
 I would like to add animal science facts to support gradeschool science learning.
 The kids seem to love cats and they liked this idea.
 My team and I have worked out the basic tech stack and architecture.
-Can I send you a more formal proposal?

 ### Complexity and Components:

 * Andriod OS based math drill and calculator app.